Agadir: Moroccan rule

 After the Sa'di victory the site was then left unoccupied for years until Muhammad al-Shaykh's successor, Abdallah al-Ghalib (r.
 1557–1574), built a new fortress (or kasbah) on the hilltop.
 It was now called Agadir N'Ighir (literally: "fortified granary of the hill" in Tachelhit.

 In the 17th century, during the reign of the Berber dynasty of Tazerwalt, Agadir was a harbour of some importance, expanding its trade with Europe.
 There was, however, neither a real port nor a wharf.
 Agadir traded mainly in sugar, wax, copper, hides and skins.
 In exchange, Europeans sold their manufactured goods there, particularly weapons and textiles.
 Under the reign of Sultan Moulay Ismail (1645–1727) and his successors, the trade with France, which had previously been an active partner, diminished, and trade with the English and Dutch increased.

 In 1731, the town was completely destroyed by an earthquake.
 After that, Agadir's harbour was ordered to be closed, and an alternative, Essaouira, was established farther north.

 After a long period of prosperity during the reigns of the Saadian and Alawite dynasties, Agadir declined from 1760 because of the pre-eminence given to the competing port of Essaouira by the Alawite Sultan Mohammed ben Abdallah who wanted to punish the Souss for rebelling against his authority.
 This decline lasted a century and a half.
 In 1789, a European traveler gave a brief description of Agadir: "It is now a ghost town, there are no more than a few houses and these are crumbling into ruins".

-In 1881, Sultan Moulay Hassan reopened the harbour to trade in order to supply the expeditions he planned in the south.
+In 1881, Sultan Hassan I reopened the harbour to trade in order to supply the expeditions he planned in the south.
 These expeditions, which were to reassert his authority over the Souss tribes and counter the plans of English and Spanish, were held in 1882 and 1886.

 In 1884, Charles de Foucauld described in Reconnaissance au Maroc (Reconnaissance in Morocco) his rapid passage to Agadir from the east:

 On the pretext of a call for help from German companies in the valley of the Souss, Germany decided on 1 July 1911, to extend its interests in Morocco and assert a claim on the country.
-It sent to the Bay of Agadir, (which harbour was, until 1881, closed to foreign trade) the SMS Panther which was quickly joined by the cruiser Berlin.
+It sent to the bay of Agadir, (which harbour was, until 1881, closed to foreign trade) the SMS Panther which was quickly joined by the cruiser Berlin.
 Very strong international reaction, particularly from Great Britain, surprised Germany and triggered the Agadir Crisis between France and Germany.
 War threatened.
 After tough negotiations, a Franco-German treaty was finally signed on 4 November 1911, giving a free hand to France, who would be able to establish its protectorate over Morocco in return for giving up some colonies in Africa.
 It was only then that the gunboat Panther and the cruiser Berlin left the bay of Agadir.
 Due to a miscalculation, the German sales representative Hermann Wilberg, who was sent to provide the pretext for the intervention, only arrived at Agadir three days after the Panther arrived.